dmolsen/css-rule-saver/README.md

 CSS Rule Saver
 ==============

-CSS Rule Saver compares a list of CSS rules against an HTML file to see which rules apply and should be saved.
-Useful if you require only a subset of CSS rules for a page or project.
+CSS Rule Saver works in much the same way that a browser might.
+It compares a list of CSS rules (e.g. `.foo { color: white; }` ) from a CSS file against an HTML file using the CSS selector (e.g. `.foo` ) to see which rules apply and should be saved.
+This might be useful if you have a large Sass-generated CSS file or framework but only need the sub-set of styles that may affect a small piece of mark-up.

 ## Robustness

-I'm not positive this is the most robust solution yet.
-It works for the examples I'm working with but your mileage may vary.
-If something is missing or if selectors aren't recognized let me know.
-I also haven't optimized for memory usage or speed.
+This is not a very robust solution.
+It appears to work well on the examples I have but your mileage may vary.
+Pseudo-classes are ignored and instead the base selector for a pseudo-class is compared.
+I may also be missing selector or at-rule methods.
+Feel free to drop an issue if you notice this.

+At the moment, CSS Rule Saver *does not* overwrite values for specific properties.
+Instead, it stacks declaration blocks for a specific selector.
+It works but it's a little verbose.
+I plan on fixing that.

+CSS Rule Saver has not had any optimizations for speed or memory usage.

 ## Usage